-Amazing almond flour chocolate chip cookies!
-With crispier edges and pillowy soft middles, they’re as tasty as the classic.
-Gluten-free!
+Amazing flourless almond flour chocolate chip cookies!
+With crispier edges and pillowy soft middles, they’re as tasty as the classic and gluten-free!

 WE HAVE A WINNER.